nicolehappy/Deliverable4/README.md

-Deliverable4 Refactoring Conway's Game of Life simulation
+# SlowLifeGUI

-Yue Li (yul134)
+Conway's Game of Life, in GUI Form.
+Deliberately non-performant.